Wilsonruan/Budget-Trackers/README.md

 ## Description:

-As a user, I want to be able to view create a budget tracker application.
-This application can work online and offline.
-When entering transactions offline, they should populate the total when brought back online.
+Budget Tracker can work online and offline.
+User can input debit or credit while viewing the total balance shown on top.

 ## Table of Contents